DanielaRubianoB/bean-bloom-sales-dashboard/README.md

-# ☕ Bean & Bloom Sales Dashboard
+# Nuvora Group.
+Inc vendor performance Analysis

-Tools Used: Excel <br>
+Tools Used: SQL, python, tableau <br>
-Project Type: Exploratory Data Analysis (EDA), Dashboard Development
+Project Type: end-to-end project

 ## Project Background
-Bean & Bloom, founded in 2016, is a specialty coffee retailer that offers ethically sourced beans and customizable roast subscriptions.
-Operating across North America and parts of Europe, the company sells popular coffee varieties through its online store and local distributors. <br>
+Nuvora Group, Inc. is a multi-brand holding company operating across the beverage distribution and retail industry in North America.
+Since its founding in 2003, Nuvora has grown through strategic acquisitions and partnerships, enabling its subsidiaries to serve thousands of retail and wholesale clients. <br>

-The company has collected a large volume of data on sales performance, product preferences, regional demand, and loyalty program usage.
-I’m partnering with the Sales & Marketing Analytics Team to analyze the data and uncover actionable insights and improve Bean & Bloom’s commercial strategy. <br>
+The company has gathered comprehensive data on transactions, product categories, vendor performance, purchase behaviors, and profitability metrics of the last year.
+This project was developed in collaboration with the business strategy and procurement teams to clean, analyze, and visualize the data using SQL, Python, and Tableau.  <br>

 Insights and recommendations are provided on the following key areas:
-- Sales Trends Analysis: Evaluation of historical sales data over time by coffee type, identifying seasonal trends and performance spikes.
-- Top Customer Analysis: Identification of the highest-value customers to tailor retention strategies and personalized marketing.
-- Product Category Performance: Comparative analysis of roast types and package sizes to understand sales drivers and product popularity.
-- Loyalty Program Impact: Assessment of how the loyalty card program influences purchasing behavior and customer lifetime value.
-- Regional Sales Distribution: Geographic breakdown of total revenue, helping prioritize marketing and distribution efforts by country.
+- Brand Performance: Identify underperforming brands that require promotional or pricing adjustments.
+- Sales: Determine top vendors contributing to sales and gross profit.
+- Purchasing Strategy: Analyze the impact of bulk purchasing on unit costs.
+- Inventory Management: Assess inventory turnover to reduce holding costs and improve efficiency.
+- Profitability Analysis: Investigate the profitability variance between high-performing and low-performing vendors.

 ## Relevant Resources
-- The raw dataset used for analysis can be accessed [here](https://github.com/DanielaRubianoB/bean-bloom-sales-dashboard/blob/main/Raw_coffeeOrdersData.xlsx). <br>
+- The raw dataset used for analysis can be accessed [here](https://drive.google.com/drive/folders/135tgUOCXse7rB9N2nH6Rwpfv3wus63-_?usp=drive_link). <br>
+- The SQL script for data extraction and visualization is available [here](https://github.com/DanielaRubianoB/nuvora-vendor-performance-analysis/blob/main/ingestion_db.py). <br>
+- The SQL script for data cleaning is available [here](https://github.com/DanielaRubianoB/nuvora-vendor-performance-analysis/blob/main/get_vendor_summary.py). <br>
+- The Python script used for data analysis can be accessed [here](https://github.com/DanielaRubianoB/nuvora-vendor-performance-analysis/blob/main/Vendor_performance_analysis.ipynb). <br>
-- The final cleaned dataset and Excel dashboard can be downloaded [here](https://github.com/DanielaRubianoB/bean-bloom-sales-dashboard/blob/main/BeanBloom_Dashboard.xlsx). <br>
+- The final cleaned dataset used for analysis can be accessed [here](https://github.com/DanielaRubianoB/nuvora-vendor-performance-analysis/blob/main/vendor_sales_summary.csv). <br>
+- The final Tableau dashboard can be viewed [here](https://public.tableau.com/views/dashboard_17501638543320/Dashboard1?:language=es-ES&publish=yes&:sid=&:redirect=auth&:display_count=n&:origin=viz_share_link). <br>
 - A presentation slide deck prepared for stakeholders can be viewed here. <br>

 ## Data structure and initial checks